Dkaka/baselink_map_pose/README.md

 </gazebo>
 ```

-Then the ground truth message will be published at topic "pose_ground_truth".
+Then the ground truth message will be published at topic `pose_ground_truth`.

 ## Plot xy coordinates of the robot using PlotJuggler